andyeske/How-to-CAD-Fusion-360/README.md

 <p align="left">
 <img src="https://github.com/andyeske/How-to-CAD-Fusion-360/blob/main/Session%20Files/Session%205/Lego%2020x20%20plate.png" width="500">

-**Figure:** _A 20x20 LEGO base plate.
-The actual file may not have all the details shown in this picture due to file size limitations caused by the linear pattern_.
+**Figure:** _A 20x20 LEGO base plate (the actual file may not have all the details shown in this picture due to file size limitations caused by the linear pattern)_.
 </p>

 <p align="left">